ask/python-github2/doc/quickstart.rst

     >>> repo = github.repos.show("ask/python-github2")
     >>> repo.description

-We can take advantage of Python's :py:func:`dir` to explore the package a little more::
+We can take advantage of Python's :func:`dir` to explore the package a little more::

     >>> filter(lambda s: not s.startswith("_"), dir(github.users))